zelisinho/anypoint-examples/soap-webservice-security/README.md

 This application also includes several variations of a **client-side Web service** to ensure a functional example.
 These service-clients enable end users to submit salutation requests to the server-side Web service.
 Refer to the [Client-Side Flows](http://www.mulesoft.org/documentation/display/current/SOAP+Web+Service+Security+Example#SOAPWebServiceSecurityExample-Client-sideFlows) section below for more details.

 This document will help you understand some of the ways you can apply security to a SOAP Web service in Mule ESB applications.
-To understand more about Mule ESB’s ability to integrate services and systems, access the [Mule examples](http://www.mulesoft.org/documentation/display/current/Mule+Examples) and see other applications in action.
+To understand more about Mule ESB’s ability to integrate services and systems, access the [Mule examples](https://www.mulesoft.com/exchange#!/?types=example)) and see other applications in action.
 ### Set Up and Run the Example

 You can create template applications straight out of the box in **Anypoint Studio** or **Mule Standlone** (Mule ESB without Studio).
 You can tweak the configurations of these use case-based templates to create your own customized applications in Mule.

 Follow the procedure below to create, then run the WS-Security example application.

-1. [Create, then run](http://www.mulesoft.org/documentation/display/current/Mule+Examples#MuleExamples-CreateandRunExampleApplications) the example application in Anypoint Studio or Standalone.
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library).
+In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
+Studio runs the application and Mule is up and kicking!
 1. Open your Web browser.
 1. In the address bar, type *localhost:63080/client?clientType=unsecure&name=John*
 1. Press **enter** to elicit a response from the WS-Security application (see image below).